Maria Kanellis: Various relationships (2006–2008)

 On the January 2, 2006, episode of Raw, Maria was attacked and stripped of her clothes by Vince's Devils (Victoria, Torrie Wilson, and Candice Michelle), but she was saved by Ashley Massaro.
 During a commercial break that night, Vince McMahon announced a Gauntlet Bra & Panties Match for New Year's Revolution between all five girls.
 At the event, Maria was the first to enter the Gauntlet match and eliminated Michelle and Wilson before being eliminated by Victoria.
 The match was ultimately won by Massaro.
-On the February 6, episode of Raw, Jonathan Coachman announced that Edge and Lita would have fought the mixed team of John Cena and Maria in the main event, and before the match John Cena kissed Maria, who came into his locker room to express her nervousness for the competition (despite the kiss, any on-screen romance between the pair was born).
+On the February 6, episode of Raw, Jonathan Coachman announced that Edge and Lita would have fought the mixed team of John Cena and Maria in the main event, and before the match John Cena kissed Maria, who came into his locker room to express her nervousness for the competition (despite the kiss, no on-screen romance between the pair was born).
 Maria scored the victory after a spear meant for Cena hit Lita.
 The following month, Lita defeated Maria in a one-sided singles match.

-On the April 10 episode of Raw, Maria received title match for Mickie James' WWE Women's Championship, but lost.
+On the April 10 episode of Raw, Maria received a title match for Mickie James' WWE Women's Championship, but lost.
 On October 16, Maria won a Fatal Four-Way Bra and Panties match against Victoria, Candice, and Wilson to advance to the semi-finals in a Women's Championship Tournament.
 Maria, however, lost in the semi-finals to Lita.

 On the November 6 episode of Raw, Maria was forced to compete in a match against Umaga by Eric Bischoff or be fired.
 Maria was completely destroyed and rag-dolled by Umaga before the match could begin, suffering a Samoan drop and running hip attack before John Cena ran out to stop the assault.